liamappelbe/fftea/README.md

 See the example for more detailed usage.

 ## Benchmarks

+This package was built because package:fft is not actively maintained anymore, and wasn't a particularly efficient implementation.
+There are a few improvements that make this implementation more efficient:

+- The main FFT class is constructed with a given size, so that the twiddle factors only have to be calculated once.
+This is particularly handy for STFT.
+- Doesn't use a wrapper class for complex numbers, just uses a Float64x2List.
+  Every little wrapper class is a seperate allocation and dereference.
+For inner loop code, like FFT's complex number math, this makes a big difference.
+  Float64x2 can also take advantage of SIMD optimisations.
+- FFT algorithm is in-place, so no additional arrays are allocated.
+- Loop based FFT, rather than recursive.
+- Using trigonometric tricks to only calculate a quarter of the twiddle factors.

 I found some other promising FFT implementations, so I decided to benchmark them
 too: scidart, and smart_signal_processing.